zrythm/zrythm/doc/user/tracks/inspector-page.rst

 .. image:: /_static/img/track-comments.png
    :align: center

-.. note:: This is a TODO feature.
+.. note:: This is not implemented yet.